Your health, your choices

 Low calorie snacks

 Making small changes to what you eat can make a big difference.
-Take a look at our suggested food swaps in the related documents section of this page.
+Take a look at our suggested food swaps which are attached to this page.
 You can cut down on calories, salt and sugar but still enjoy tasty snacks.